CodeChange/codein180minutes/html.md

       * Youtube videos
       * Google maps
       * Javascript
-7. Simple exercises to take home and talk about on Slack
+7. Simple exercises to take home

 ## Using a Text Editor